Hannybiggs/Horiseon-Accessibility-Page/README.md

 Some examples of changes that took place are listed below.

 ## Semantic HTML Adjustments:
-- Changing the div tags to more descriptive tags such as:
+-Changing the div tags to more descriptive tags such as:
   - nav
   - section
   - aside